Contents

 The terms entity name and business name get thrown around a lot.
-However, there is a difference between the two and it’s important to know which one to use, and when.
+There’s actually a distinct difference between the two.
+Knowing which name to use and when to use it can help avoid confusion.

 What Is The Difference Between An Entity Name And A Business Name?